-- Solar Salt is of medium quality.
-It has a higher price tag but allows your tank to run more efficiently.
+- Solar Salt is of moderate quality.
+It has a higher price tag, but it allows your tank to run more efficiently.

-- Evaporated Salt is the highest quality option.
-It’s the most expensive, but it has little to no sediment and is least likely to cause unnecessary problems with your unit.
+- Evaporated Salt is the highest-quality option.
+It’s the most expensive, but it has little to no sediment and is least likely to cause unnecessary problems with your water softener.

-Take a peek into your water softener tank at least once a month to check the levels.
-If your salt is at ¼ tank or less, it’s time to add more.
-Fill it up to at least half a tank, and the water level should stop about 3 inches below the salt level.
+Some homeowners may not know where to begin when learning how to check their water softener levels, but we’ll show you how.
+Every four to six weeks, peek into your water softener tank at least once a month and check the levels.
+If your salt tank is down only 1/4th full or less, it’s time to fill it up to at least half a tank, with the water level stopping about 3 inches below the salt level.

-- A Salt Bridge is when the salt at the top of the pile has hardened into a solid layer or ‘bridge,’ preventing any new salt from mixing into the water below.
+A salt bridge forms when the salt at the top of the pile has hardened into a solid layer or ‘bridge,’ preventing any new salt from mixing into the water below.
 Take a broom handle and poke through the bridge down to the bottom of the tank, gently breaking it apart and mixing it with the rest of the salt.
 If this happens frequently, you may want to use less salt, let it drop lower between refills, or clean your brine tank.

-- Salt Mushing is a more serious problem, when the salt and water at the bottom of the tank have created a sort of salt slush together, causing water to rise above it instead of mixing in.
+Salt mushing is a more serious problem that occurs when the salt and water at the bottom of the tank have created a sort of “salt slush” together, causing water to rise above it, instead of mixing in.
 The best fix is to scoop it out and replace the salt, but if you’re looking to save the salt, you could try scooping the salt mush into hot water to dissolve it, and then mixing it back in.

-- Water Softener Cleaner: Flush your tank with Water Softener Cleaner once every few months, following the instructions on the label.
-This will assist with removing excess sediment as well as extending the life of your unit.
+Water Softener Cleaner: Flush your tank with water softener cleaner once every few months, per the label’s instructions.
+This will assist with removing excess sediment, as well as extending the life of your unit.

-- Bypass Valve: Exercise the bypass valve a few times a year by twisting it to ‘off’ and back to ‘on.’
+Bypass Valve: Exercise the bypass valve a few times a year by twisting it to ‘Off’ and back to ‘On.’
 This ensures that you won’t have to struggle to access it if needed, plus it allows you to check for any leaks or drips.
-If it does leak or drip, you may need to replace parts.
+If it does leak or drip, parts may need to be replaced.

-- Clean the Valve Between Tanks: Twice a year (or when clogs form), clean the valve between the brine tank and the resin tank.
-Make sure you follow your manual instructions to the letter for this: Failure to do so could result in parts damage or personal injury.
+Clean the Valve Between Tanks: Twice a year (or when clogs form), clean the valve between the brine tank and the resin tank.
+Make sure you follow your manual instructions to the letter for this—failure to do so could result in damage to your water softener’s parts or personal injury.